mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 ```

 We then create a `Mesh`.
 A `Mesh` in three represents the combination
+of a three things

-of a `Geometry` (the shape of the object) and a `Material` (how to draw
+1. A `Geometry` (the shape of the object)
-the object, shiny or flat, what color, what texture(s) to apply.
+2. A `Material` (how to draw the object, shiny or flat, what color, what texture(s) to apply.
 Etc.)
-as well as the position, orientation, and scale of that
-object in the scene.
+3. The position, orientation, and scale of that object in the scene relative to its parent.
+In the code below that parent is the scene.

 ```js
 const cube = new THREE.Mesh(geometry, material);